Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

 We next describe our scheme and its implementation for obtaining $V$ for various values of $\zeta$.
-We start by describing a lower order, $\order{h^4}$ of accuracy, version of the scheme.
+We start by describing a lower order version of the scheme, namely, $\order{h^3}$ of accuracy.
 We do so in order to more clearly highlight the key distinction in solving the PDE \eqref{eqn:VUVEqn}, containing first-order derivatives, as opposed to the PDE for multipolar modes of Refs.~\cite{mark2017recipe,Jonsson:2020npo,PhysRevD.103.124022}, not containing any first-order derivatives.
-We then describe the method at the higher order $\order{h^6}$ of accuracy.
+We then describe the method at the higher order $\order{h^4}$ of accuracy.
+In App.~\ref{app:nextOrderScheme} we describe how the scheme can be extended to fifth, and even, sixth order.